PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 ## Name filtering functions

-As the full NCBI names table has over 3 million entries at the time of writing, we have provided a number of functions to restrict the scope of names that are searched.
+As the full NCBI names table holds over 3 million entries at the time of writing, we have provided a number of functions to restrict the scope of names that are searched.
 These are driven by the NCBI *divisions*.
 For example `nf = mammalfilter(true)` will return a data frame containing the names of mammals, inclusive of rodents and primates, and can be used with *e.g.* `taxon(nf, "Pan")`.
-This has the dual advantage of making search faster, but also of avoiding matching on names that are shared by another taxonomic group (which is not an issue with *Pan*, but is an issue with *e.g.* *Io* as mentioned in the introduction, or with the common name *Lizard*, which fuzzy-matches on the
+This has the dual advantage of making queries faster, but also of avoiding matching on names that are shared by another taxonomic group (which is not an issue with *Pan*, but is an issue with *e.g.* *Io* as mentioned in the introduction, or with the common name *Lizard*, which fuzzy-matches on the